 - The primary drain needs to have some sort of cleanout that doesn't require taking the drain apart.

-While there are cases when installing simple devices like the SS1 and SS2 in the main drain is permitted, the cases are limited, and there is also the issue of buildup collecting on the float itself when it is installed in the main drain.
+While there are cases when installing simple devices like the SS1 and SS2 in the main drain is permitted, the cases are limited.
+There is also the issue of buildup collecting on the float itself when it is installed in the main drain.
 While some technicians swear by the practice of putting the float switch in the main drain line, I generally advise against it.

-So, in most upflow applications, we will be installing the condensate switch to the aux port on the evaporator coil.
+So, in most upflow applications, we will install the condensate switch to the aux port on the evaporator coil.
 When installing the switch, you want to set it in such a way that you accomplish the following: